 Throughout this journey, we have met many helpful and knowledgeable researchers and doctors who are doing all they can to find a cure, formed partnerships with families and organizations, and tried to teach our sons to overcome obstacles.
 We have raised money, funded research, and learned so much.
 As my children grew, working with schools on IEPs and advocating for them became a focus for me.
 Helping other parents create IEPs for their children and knowing I wanted to influence and empower parents, I chose to pursue doctoral studies in special education, specializing in deafblindness and IEPs.
 I see it as one more way for me to raise awareness and make a difference for families.

-Usher Syndrome is the leading cause of deafblindness in the United States.
-It is a combination of Retinitis Pigmentosa (RP) and some level of hearing loss.
-There are about 10-15,000 people with Usher syndrome in the United States today, including my sons Conner and Dalton.
 Our family’s experience inspired my husband Todd, and I to start the Hear See Hope foundation to raise funds and awareness about Usher Syndrome.
-It also inspired by research and my decision to earn my Ph.D. in Special Education, focusing on hearing and visual impairments.
+It also inspired my decision to earn my Ph.D. in Special Education.